carbon-language/carbon-lang/docs/project/commenting_guidelines.md

   - Objections to specific phrasing should suggest alternative phrasing.

-- **Prefer GitHub for comments.** When reviewing a proposal, we would like to keep all discussion in one place: the GitHub pull request.
+- **Prefer GitHub for comments.** When reviewing a proposal, we would like to keep the discussion focused in one place: the GitHub pull request.

   - If your comment represents a significant change to the proposal, include a list of pros and cons.
 Even if the author disagrees with the change, they